TheLuoFengLab/ChemFM/finetuning/property_prediction/readme.md

 python ./submit_admet.py --model_path <path to the checkpoints> --dataset <dataset_name> --task_type <regression or classification>
 ```

-We carefully reviewed the published code and excluded certain methods from comparison in the ADMET benchmark because they did not follow the evaluation rules outlined above.
+<font color='red'>We carefully reviewed the published code and excluded certain methods from comparison in the ADMET benchmark because they did not follow the evaluation rules outlined above.
-The reasons for excluding these methods are detailed in Table S2.5 of the paper.
+The reasons for excluding these methods are detailed in Table S2.5 of the paper.  </font>

 <details>
   <summary>Click to expand the ADMET results</summary>